Telecommunications: Radio and television

 In digital television broadcasting, there are three competing standards that are likely to be adopted worldwide.
 These are the ATSC, DVB and ISDB standards; the adoption of these standards thus far is presented in the captioned map.
 All three standards use MPEG-2 for video compression.
 ATSC uses Dolby Digital AC-3 for audio compression, ISDB uses Advanced Audio Coding (MPEG-2 Part 7) and DVB has no standard for audio compression but typically uses MPEG-1 Part 3 Layer 2.
 The choice of modulation also varies between the schemes.
 In digital audio broadcasting, standards are much more unified with practically all countries choosing to adopt the Digital Audio Broadcasting standard (also known as the Eureka 147 standard).
 The exception is the United States which has chosen to adopt HD Radio.
-HD Radio, unlike Eureka 147, is based upon a transmission method known as in-band on-channel transmission that allows digital information to "piggyback" on normal AM or FM analog transmissions.
+HD Radio, unlike Eureka 147, is based upon a transmission method known as in-band on-channel transmission that allows digital information to piggyback on normal AM or FM analog transmissions.

 However, despite the pending switch to digital, analog television remains being transmitted in most countries.
 An exception is the United States that ended analog television transmission (by all but the very low-power TV stations) on 12 June 2009 after twice delaying the switchover deadline.
 Kenya also ended analog television transmission in December 2014 after multiple delays.
-For analog television, there were three standards in use for broadcasting color TV (see a map on adoption here).
-These are known as PAL (German designed), NTSC (American designed), and SECAM (French-designed).
-For analog radio, the switch to digital radio is made more difficult by the higher cost of digital receivers.
-The choice of modulation for analog radio is typically between amplitude (AM) or frequency modulation (FM).
+For analogue television, there were three standards in use for broadcasting colour TV (see a map on adoption here).
+These are known as PAL (German designed), NTSC (American designed), and SECAM (French designed).
+For analogue radio, the switch to digital radio is made more difficult by the higher cost of digital receivers.
+The choice of modulation for analogue radio is typically between amplitude (AM) or frequency modulation (FM).
 To achieve stereo playback, an amplitude modulated subcarrier is used for stereo FM, and quadrature amplitude modulation is used for stereo AM or C-QUAM.